-Toronto350 is among grassroots leaders in Toronto actively working to stop the Energy East Pipeline.
-We are calling on the federal government to freeze all current National Energy Board pipeline applications until promised NEB reforms for stronger environmental and climate assessment, public participation, and constitutional requirements for duty to consult with First Nations, Metis and Inuit groups are met.
+Toronto350.org actively worked to stop the Energy East Pipeline.
+We called on the federal government to freeze all current National Energy Board pipeline applications until promised NEB reforms for stronger environmental and climate assessment, public participation, and constitutional requirements for duty to consult with First Nations, Metis and Inuit groups were met.

-- Meeting with MPs in Toronto ridings to push for the implementation of the recommendations in the letter
+- Met with MPs in Toronto ridings to push for the implementation of the recommendations in the letter

-- Writing letters to the editor and other communications to draw public attention to the faulty NEB process and federal promises for its reform
+- Wrote letters to the editor and other communications to draw public attention to the faulty NEB process and federal promises for its reform

-- Building relationships with Indigenous and community groups opposing Energy East, other pipelines and the NEB process
+- Built relationships with Indigenous and community groups opposing Energy East, other pipelines and the NEB process

-- Door-to-Door and phone canvassing to distribute lawn signs advocating for keeping fossil fuels in the ground
+- Canvassed Door-to-Door and by phone to distribute lawn signs advocating for keeping fossil fuels in the ground

-- Growing our list of supporters who will pressure elected leaders to support NEB reform and a moratorium on pipeline applications
+- Grew our list of supporters who will pressure elected leaders to support NEB reform and a moratorium on pipeline applications